flowr-analysis/flowr/wiki/Setup.md

 - [📜 Developing for _flowR_](#-developing-for-flowr)
 <!-- TOC -->

+If you want to develop for _flowR_, you want to see how to [build from scratch](#-building-from-scratch) and have a look at the [Contributing Guidelines](https://github.com/flowr-analysis/flowr/tree/main//.github/CONTRIBUTING.md).

 ## 🗒️ Using the Visual Studio Code Extension

 The easiest way to use _flowR_ is to install the [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=code-inspect.vscode-flowr).